anharmonic

 Gu_0_crust

-While the VBR Calculator does not currently apply to non-olivine assemblages, there is a parameter for a crustal modulus, VBR.in.elastic.anharmonic.Gu_0_crust.
-This parameter allows calculation of more realistic velocity profiles in the crust and uppermost mantle at low temperatures below where anelastic affects are negligible.
+While the VBR Calculator does not currently apply to non-olivine assemblages, there is a parameter structure for a crustal modulus, VBR.in.elastic.anharmonic.crust that includes some anorthite-like values for shear and bulk moduli and their respective temperature and pressure derivatives.
+This parameter allows calculation of more realistic velocity profiles in the crust and uppermost mantle at low temperatures below where anelastic affects are negligible but where having some velocity values may be useful for comparing to observed velocities.

-The effective unrelexed reference modulus is calculated as a linear mixture of Gu_0_crust and Gu_0_ol where the compositional fraction is set by VBR.in.SV.chi, with a value of 1 for pure olivine:
+The effective unrelexed modulus is calculated as a linear mixture of the crustal and olivine endmember moduli at temperature and pressure of interest with the compositional fraction set by VBR.in.SV.chi, with a value of 1 for pure olivine, e.g.,:

-If VBR.in.SV.chi is not set by the user, then VBR.in.SV.chi is initialized to a value of 1 everywhere.
+If VBR.in.SV.chi is not set by the user, then VBR.in.SV.chi is initialized to a value of 1 everywhere, which corresponds to having no effect.
+You can also trun this off entirely by setting VBR.in.elastic.anharmonic.chi_mixing=0.

 Thus, to produce depth profiles, the state variable arrays should correspond to some depth dependence.
-For an example, see Projects/vbr_core_examples/CB_008_anharmonic_Guo.m.
+For an example, see Projects/vbr_core_examples/CB_008_anharmonic_Guo.m and Projects/vbr_core_examples/CB_012_simple_crust.m.

 Setting unrelaxed moduli at T, P directly